beatrizsaldana/diseaseBurden_shared/README.md

 #### HGMD
 ##### Source
 *Stenson, Peter D., et al. "Human gene mutation database (HGMD®): 2003 update."
 Human mutation 21.6 (2003): 577-581.*
+##### Data Location
+The Human Gene Mutation Database used is located in the genomeTrax mysql database '/data/db/mysql/genomeTrax', and is entered as 'hgmd_2016'.
 ##### Script Used
 - cleanHGMD.pl
 ##### Description
-1. Download data of interest from the HGMD using getHGMD.sql
+1. Download data of interest from the HGMD.
+Only entries from HG19 and considered of High Confidence were used.
 2. Remove entries that contain indels and entries for the X and Y chromosomes

 #### VCF Files (from 1KGP)
 ##### Source
 *Siva, Nayanah.
 "1000 Genomes project."
 (2008): 256.*
+##### Data Location
+The VCF files used for this project were located in the '/data/home/data/100gp/vcfgz/' directory in the Jordan Lab 'The Beast' server, and VCF files used were the ones with this title: 'ALL.chr\*.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz'.
 ##### Script Used
 SHASHWAT VCF TOOLS THING
 ##### Description